jay-repos/social-app-cool/README.md

 - [React Router](https://reactrouter.com/) - helps implementing clint-side routing.

 ## Features
-- Regiter, Login and Logout with email.
+- Register, Login and Logout with email.
 - Posting posts, leaving some comments under other's posts, and also liking or saving posts if you want.
 - Modifying member information like name, photo and password.
 - Checking the posts you posted or saved.